Warpedtimes/Skript/README.md

 # Skript
-Contains custom scripts I have written.
+Contains custom scripts I have written and released.
+Most of them are pretty bad and could do with a rewrite (sheeeesh)

 CF.sk:
 - A simple script for having coinflips between players